-Your hearing aid has a push button allowing you to use up to four different listening programs.
-The list on page 2 tells which programs have been enabled.
+Your hearing aid has a push button which allows you to select from several listening programs.

-1. Push the program button to switch between programs.

-- 2. You will then hear one or more beeps.
-The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two, etc.). - 3.
-When you turn the hearing aids off and then back on, they always return to the default setting (program 1 and preset volume).
+Push the button to change program.
+You will then hear one or more beeps.
+The number of beeps indicates which program you have selected (one beep = program 1, two beeps = program 2 and so on).